ncbdrck/realros/README.md

 ## Usage

-You can refer to the [templates](https://github.com/ncbdrck/ros_rl/tree/main/src/ros_rl/templates) or the [examples](https://github.com/ncbdrck/reactorx200_ros_reacher) to see how to use ROS_RL to create a real-world environment for RL applications.
+You can refer to the [templates](https://github.com/ncbdrck/realros/tree/main/src/realros/templates) or the [examples](https://github.com/ncbdrck/reactorx200_ros_reacher) to see how to use RealROS to create a real-world environment for RL applications.

 It also showcases:
-- How to use ROS_RL to create a real-world environment for RL applications.
+- How to use RealROS to create a real-world environment for RL applications.
 - Train the Rx200 robot directly in the real world to perform a simple reach task.
 - Use [MultiROS](https://github.com/ncbdrck/multiros) framework to create a simulation environment for the same robot and train it in the simulation environment.
 Then, transfer the learned policy to the real-world environment.
 - Train both environments (sim and real) in real-time to obtain a generalized policy that performs well in both environments.